kubernetes-retired/service-catalog/docs/v1/design.md

 This resource is used by the consumer to get credentials for the backing service that a pre-existing `ServiceInstance` represents.

-## `ServiceInstanceBinding`

-This resource is a byproduct of a successfully executed `ServiceInstanceClaim`.
-It contains the following information:

-1. A record of what `ServiceInstanceClaim` was successfully executed
-1. A list of Kubernetes-style reference links for each Kubernetes resource that was created to hold binding information (such as authentication data).
-   We expect `ServiceInstanceBinding`s to hold links to `ConfigMap`s and `Secret`s initially, but the number and types of these resources will be implementation-dependent.
+The byproducts of a successfully executed claim will be binding information in the form of other, standard Kubernetes resources.
+We expect these to be `ConfigMap`s and `Secret`s initially, but the number and types of these resources will be implementation-dependent.
+The claim will contain Kubernetes-style reference links for each Kubernetes resource that was created upon successful execution.

+Successfully executed claims will also serve as a record of an application that's bound to a backing service.